 The Landlord-Tenant relationship is theoretically considered a business relationship.
-After all, the business aspect is mutually beneficial to both sides.
+After all, the business aspect is mutually beneficial for both sides.
 Unfortunately, because of the close nature of the Landlord-Tenant relationship, the relationship all too often goes from business to personal.
 In Trenton and Mercer County, many landlords can find themselves at a loss dealing with difficult tenants.
 The law forbids self-help evictions, so when a tenant has failed to pay rent, or has overstayed their welcome, the only option is to file for a Judgment for Possession in Landlord-Tenant Court.

-In New Jersey, a Landlord May Evict a Tenant when they have done one or more of the following:
+In New Jersey, a Landlord May Evict a Tenant when the tenant has done one or more of the following:

 - Failed to Pay Rent